-Wishing to pursue her long-standing interest in biomedical law and ethics relating to stem cells, Jill moved from academia into government, spending five years at the Human Tissue Authority (HTA), a national regulator of cell therapies and regenerative medicine.
-Whilst with the HTA Jill focussed primarily on regenerative medicine issues, working extensively within the NHS and with independent stakeholders.
-Key projects included publishing public-facing guidance on cord blood stem cell banking and working with the US FDA to advise UK and US cell therapy developers on the implications of new European legislation relating to the importation of tissues and cells for patient treatment.
+Wishing to pursue her long-standing interest in biomedical ethics relating to stem cells, Jill moved from academia into government, spending five years at the Human Tissue Authority (HTA), a national regulator of cell therapies and regenerative medicine.
+Whilst with the HTA Jill focussed primarily on regenerative medicine regulatory policy, working within the NHS and international stakeholders.
+Key projects included publishing public-facing guidance on cord blood stem cell banking practice and working with the US FDA to advise US and UK cell therapy developers on European legislation around importing tissues and cells for patient treatment.

-Jill returned to academia in 2018, joining the School of Biosciences where she is currently a Lecturer in Stem Cell Biology and Programme Director for Biomedical Science.
+Jill returned to academia in 2018, joining the School of Biosciences where she is currently a Senior Lecturer in Stem Cell Biology and Programme Lead for the BSc Biomedical Science.

 Dr Jill Shepherd maintains research interests in stem cell genomics, issues around patient access to cellular therapies, including haematopoietic stem cell transplantation, and legal and ethical matters relating to the clinical translation of human pluripotent stem cell derivatives.